 Popular Poop MYTHS

 - Poop is good fertilizer for your yard.
-Of all of the different residential formulations of fertilizer that fertilizer companies produce, there’s a good reason they don’t produce a special Saint Bernard poop mix or standard poodle poop mix.
+Of all of the different residential formulations of fertilizer that companies produce, there’s a good reason they don’t produce a special Saint Bernard poop mix or standard poodle poop mix.
 Dog poop is a highly concentrated source of nitrogen and will burn your lawn.
-Dog poop also contains harmful bacteria that can make you and other wildlife sick and it can contain parasites.
+Dog poop contains harmful bacteria that can make you and other wildlife sick, and it can contain parasites.

 - Dog poop is safe and biodegradable.
 Dog poop is biodegradable, but it is not safe.
 It contains harmful bacteria that can cause serious disease.
 It can also contain parasites, which are not safe.
-For the same reasons that most modern Floridians don’t poop and leave it in their own or neighbor’s yards or our parks – it’s not safe to leave dog poop.
+For the same reasons that most modern Floridians don’t poop and leave it in their own yards or our parks – it’s not safe to leave dog poop.